CUH NHS 75th birthday logo

 Emotions and feelings

-Every woman/couple will begin to recover from this difficult process at a different rate.
+Every family will begin to recover from this difficult process at a different rate.
 Varying emotions, reactions, tears, feelings of grief and loss are all normal.
 We will discuss options to help provide ongoing support.
 Family members and friends can also be very helpful.
 If you or your partner need further support, please do seek help – talk to your GP.

 Time off work